- New Mexico

 Quechee Hot Air Balloon Craft and Music Festival

 Festival highlight: The Quechee Hot Air Balloon Craft and Music Festival in Vermont offers 40-minute ascension rides (weather permitting) that can provide stunning views of the 50-meter-deep Quechee Gorge.
-And, keeping with a ballooning tradition, the rides end with a glass of Champagne.
+And, keeping with a ballooning tradition, the rides end with a glass of sparkling wine.

 What else to do: For a closer look at Quechee Gorge, hike in Quechee State Park.